hashb/chenna.me/_posts/2019-10-20-captain-s-log-stardate-26-0325-00.md

 I came across this blog<sup>[7]</sup> by John Rauser where he presents his thoughts on Writing<sup>[8]</sup> and Presenting<sup>[9]</sup>.
 I have added them to my reading list a while ago but haven't gotten to reading them.
-I will be travelling tomorrow and I should read them then.
+I will be traveling tomorrow and I should read them then.

 Structured procrastination<sup>[10]</sup>